Jermil2990/Jermil2990/README.md

 - 🔭 I’m currently exploring the intersection of UX design and creative impact
-- 🌱 I’m currently learning how to manage my time and trust God
+- 🌱 I’m currently learning how to manage my time and trust the process
 - 💬 Creating new ideas for games on Roblox